 Pennsylvania state parks with permanent disc golf courses with baskets include:

 Disc golf is one of today’s fastest growing sports and has been a formalized sport since the 1970s.
 There are more than 2,500 disc golf courses in the United States, and Pennsylvania is home to many professional and recreational disc golf courses at state -- and local -- parks.

-A golf disc, which is a Frisbee-like object, is thrown from the designated tee toward a target (the basket).
-Like golf, the object of the sport is to complete each basket of the course in as few strokes (throws) as possible.
+A golf disc, which is a Frisbee-like object, is thrown from the designated tee toward a target -- the basket.
+Like golf, the object of the sport is to complete each basket of the course in as few strokes -- or throws -- as possible.